Zeth-Abney/Flatiron-school/phase-5/README.md

 # Repository Stucture
 ├── [data](data) (png images of single coffe beans organized by class into subdirectories, gitignored)
 ├── [images](images) (png and jpeg files used for embelishment and presentation)
-├── [presentation](presentation) (contains data visualizations, decorative graphics, pptx presentation files, pdf submission files, gitignored)
+├── [presentation](presentation) (contains pptx presentation files, pdf submission files, gitignored)
 ├── [Coffee Classifier](notebook.ipynb) (source code for proof-of-concept GUI application)
 ├── [notebook.ipynb](notebook.ipynb) (contains all the code and documentation of the technical methods used)
 ├── [project_toolkit.py](project_toolkit.py) (source code for functions used for data visualization, model evaluation, and data preprocessing)